Tom Silver

 code

 I am a big fan of open-source code and open science.
 I typically develop research projects out in the open, not in private repos.
 You can find the code for all past research projects led by me on my GitHub or linked from the respective papers.
-Here are some quick links:
+Also check out my lab's mono-repo, which has a number of shared utilities for planning, learning, and simulation.